tigressbailey/ember-cli-page-progress/README.md

    ```

 2. background:

    It represents the bar background color

-   Default value is 0.08 if you don't provide it.
+   Default value is red if you don't provide it.

    Please provide value as string.